BenTaylor25/Billiards/README.md

 <h2>Controls</h2>

-In this version of Billiards, you have two aiming stages, free aim, and power mode.
+In this version of Billiards, you have two aiming stages, free aim, and power mode. <br>
 You start in free aim mode, where your aim marker will follow your cursor and indicate where the ball should start accelerating towards.

 ![image](https://user-images.githubusercontent.com/97246704/169852048-25b1f6b2-a397-40be-b108-91c4e282310f.png)